AkhilSharma78148/devTinder-web/README.md

     npm install @reduxjs/toolkit react-redux
 - install react redux and toolkit
 - create/configure the store configureStore => Provider => createSlice => add reducer to store
+- Add dev tool redux extension in chrome
+- Login and see if your data is coming properly in the store
+- Navbar should update as soon as user logs in
+- Refactor our code to add constants file + create component folder

  Components-
     Body